Ryouko-Yamanda65777/civitai_downloader/README.md

 ## Gradio webui Usage

-to run with gradio webui yiu can just run by this command
+to run with gradio webui you can just run by this command
 ```
 civitai-downloader
 ```